University of Rochester Overview

 University of Rochester Rankings

-College Factual ranked University of Rochester as #56 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+According to our 2022 analysis, University of Rochester is ranked #113 out of 2,587 schools in the nation that were analyzed for overall quality.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-University of Rochester also holds the #7 spot on the Best Colleges in New York ranking.
+It is also ranked #11 out of 160 schools in New York.

-The following table lists the notable rankings from College Factual that University of Rochester has received.
+The following table lists some notable awards University of Rochester has earned from around the web.

 Where Is University of Rochester?